shrikantnarayankar15/Ma-App/README.md

 # Weather Cast App
+# before deletion of source folder the app was installed on my phone. but that Can run only on my phone because i installed it by using USB (ADB apks cant run on other mobiles except the connceted one). i am sending you Images of my app.
 - Sir, this was most challenging App for me.
 I have used your given api of openweather.
 But while uploding the app to the github i eventually deleted my project folder by mistake.
 So i lost my whole source code.

 - I did that application in one day. i am feeling very awkward.
 All that work i was continuosly working for this app whole day. i got a call yesterday that deadline of your test is 30th june.
 So i thought i have this chance to prove myself that i can do things better.